-Figure 21 illustrates the distribution of the statewide responses, it may be seen from this figure that respondents who rated the existing level of maintenance a "4" or "Excellent" was 74% for signs, and 64% for markings, while the desired level of maintenance for the combined features was 91% for these levels.
-It is also interesting to note that the rating for spending priority for signs and markings was 81% of the respondents indicated that spending should be in highest two categories.
+Figure 21 illustrates the distribution of the statewide responses.
+It may be seen from this figure that respondents who rated the existing level of maintenance a "4" or "5" (Excellent) was 74 percent for signs, and 64 percent for markings, while the desired level of maintenance for the combined features was 91 percent for these levels.
+It is also interesting to note that the rating for spending priority for signs and markings was 81 percent of the respondents, indicating that spending should be in the highest two categories.

 Figure 22 illustrates the variability of the responses across each district.
-It may be seen from this figure that there is some slight variability for perceived and desired level of maintenance along.
+It may be seen from this figure that there is some slight variability for perceived and desired level of maintenance.